Blue1993/BlendNet/README.md

 ## (Optional) Preprocessing datasets for BlendNet (T)
 BlendNet (T) utilizes compound-protein complex structures collected from PDB databases for training.
 In order to collect high-quality data, we perform the following preprocessing steps
 We provide the preprocessed data via [Dropbox](https://www.dropbox.com/scl/fo/9u9aw7xxjfmk3mnui0rwq/AI7vF-DoqDUM8s6dJR6JOwg?rlkey=5ig47zrxvobz3e3aso7mmww0o&st=w0rgyalx&dl=0), so if preprocessing for new data is not required, you may skip the seven preprocessing steps.
 The code for preprocessing is provided in the '/preprocessing_PDB/' directory.
+The preprocessing results for each step are provided via [Dropbox](https://www.dropbox.com/scl/fo/9u9aw7xxjfmk3mnui0rwq/AI7vF-DoqDUM8s6dJR6JOwg?rlkey=5ig47zrxvobz3e3aso7mmww0o&st=w0rgyalx&dl=0).

 #### 1. Download protein and ligand structures
 BlendNet (T) utilizes PDBbind, CASF2016, CASF2013, CSAR2014, CSAR2012, CSARset1, CSARset2, Astex, COACH420, and HOLO4K datasets for training and evaluation.
 Complex structures are collected from the PDB database based on the (PDB ID - Ligand code) of each dataset.
 Additionally, complexes containing compounds that cannot be analyzed by RDKit or for which IDEAL compound structures cannot be retrieved from PDB (https://files.rcsb.org/ligands) are excluded (see __01.Download protein and ligand structures.ipynb__).